Careers in Radiotherapy

 Many students who train at Sheffield Hallam University also go on to be successful in gaining employment in the radiotherapy department.
 Keith Harland, senior therapy radiographer shares some of his thoughts on his experience following the post graduate diploma route.
 Laura Appleby has also recently successfully completed her BSc and gained employment in the department.

-Should you wish to know more about a career in Radiotherapy please contact Melanie Clarkson senior lecturer/ professional development facilitator on email@example.com
+Should you wish to know more about a career in radiotherapy please contact Melanie Clarkson, senior lecturer and placement learning tutor, at email@example.com

 Copyright for the images used on this webpage has been granted by Sheffield Hallam University.
 These photos are bound by copyright rules and should not be used for any other purpose than recruitment.